Amy B. Yerkes Museum Collection at The Millbrook Society

 - Education…by presentations, programs, publications, reenactments and related activities.

 The general collection has grown to represent the growth of Hatboro and the surrounding areas.
 It represents the life of our community over time!
-You can learn more about the life of our community through domestic, commercial, religious, educational, military, civic and governmental artifacts.
-Our library, with its archive and photographs, complements our collections and helps to provide background materials for ongoing projects as well as our ongoing mission.
+You can learn about the life of our community through community, commercial, religious, educational, military, civic, and governmental artifacts.

 Many of the items in our collection are donated by local residents or families.
 We take great pride in being able to preserve and share with the community these beloved pieces which they have entrusted to us.